unxed/ap/ap.md

    must be the first non-whitespace character of corresponding source file line and the last character of every anchor or snippet line must be the last non-whitespace character of corresponding source file line.
+   Special attention should be payed to comments located at the ends of lines.
+   They are also considered part of the line, along with the whitespace separating them from the code.

    3.  **Scoping**: If an `anchor` is provided, the Patcher MUST first locate its unique occurrence using the literal search strategy.
 The